open-forcefield-group/minimal-mistakes/resources.md

 ## Forcefields

-- [smirnoff99Frosst](https://github.com/open-forcefield-group/smirnoff99Frosst): The first general-purpose implementation of a SMIRKS Native Open Force Field (SMIRNOFF) as implemented by SMARTY and its ForceField class (in smarty.forcefield) for parameterizing small molecules for OpenMM.
+- [smirnoff99Frosst](https://github.com/open-forcefield-group/smirnoff99Frosst): The first general-purpose implementation of a SMIRKS Native Open Force Field (SMIRNOFF) as implemented by the SMIRNOFF ForceField class (in openforcefield.typing.engines.forcefield) for parameterizing small molecules for OpenMM and (via ParmEd and InterMol) a wide variety of other simulation packages.